mcdemarco/the-new-kitchen-cookbook/pasta/orecchiette.md

 ## Directions

-Boil pasta with a dash of salt and drain.
-In a saucepan, heat garlic in oil just until the aroma rises.
-Add anchovies with their oil and stir until they dissolve a bit.
-Freshen pasta and mix with the sauce in a large bowl (or in the sauce pan, if it's large enough).
-Add parsley, pepper, and capers.
-Serve hot or cold.
+1. Boil pasta with a generous amount of salt and drain.
+2. In a saucepan, heat garlic in oil just until the aroma rises.
+3. Add anchovies with their oil and stir until they dissolve a bit.
+4. Freshen pasta and mix with the sauce in a large bowl (or in the sauce pan, if it's large enough).
+5. Add parsley, pepper, and capers.
+6. Serve hot or cold.